bagalamey08/PaymentApplication/README.md

 # Payment Application

-## Overview
+## Descripiton

-The Payment Application is designed to manage and process payments efficiently.
-It includes features such as user authentication, transaction history, and payment gateways integration.
-This application aims to provide a seamless payment experience for users.
+The Payment Application is designed to manage and process payments in a efficient manner.
+It has features such as user authentication, transaction history, and payment gateways integration.
+This application provides a swift experience to the user.

 ## Features